 - Latest Video: Autumn Porch Ambience – Soft Rain Sounds Falling on Leaves for Sleep and Relaxation

-A great channel for peaceful, pleasant sounds for sleep and focus.
+A great channel for peaceful, pleasant background ambience for sleep and focus.
 Lots of cozy cabins and crackling fireplaces for some relaxing background noise.
 One really cool thing about New Bliss in particular is that the descriptions or comments of their videos always include an “Ambience Storyline,” short little stories to help set the scene.

 Their video playlists are separated by rainy ambience and snowy ambience, so if you’re the type who likes imagining yourself in a cozy cabin curled up with a book and listening to the rain or snow, this is definitely the channel for you.